BrianMcLane/Opioid_Deaths_In_USA/README.md

 # Opioid Deaths in USA

-In this project, we analyzed the opioid deaths per capita around the USA.
+In this project, we analyzed if annual household income effects opioid deaths around the USA.
 We integrated Python, with Pandas, Matplotlib, Juypter notebook.
 I was in charge of using Matplotlib to create various graphs and charts.